An interdisciplinary team brings their diverse skill set to an archival corpus

 Brook Danielle Lillehaugen is Assistant Professor of linguistics at Haverford College, with joint appointments at Bryn Mawr and Swarthmore Colleges.
 She received her Ph.D. in linguistics from the University of California, Los Angeles in 2006 and has been working on colonial and modern Valley Zapotec since 1999.
 She is co-author of Cali Chiu?
 A Course on Tlacolula Valley Zapotec (Munro, Lillehaugen, and Lopez 2007) and publishes on the grammar of Zapotec in both its modern and colonial forms.
 In collaboration with other linguists, the Living Tongues Institute, and native Zapotec speakers, she is developing online Talking Dictionaries for Valley Zapotec language varieties.
 She received a NEH Summer Stipend in 2014 to translate the Zapotec language portions of Cordova's Arte and in August 2015 will begin a project translating a corpus of Colonial Valley Zapotec last wills and testaments supported by fellowships from the ACLS and the NEH.

-George Aaron Broadwell is Professor in the Department of Anthropology and the Program in Linguistics and Cognitive Science at the University at Albany, State University of New York.
+George Aaron Broadwell is Elling Eide Professor of Anthropology at University of Florida.
 His research focuses on the documentation of Native American languages, particularly in the southeastern United States and Oaxaca, Mexico.
 He has worked with Zapotec languages since 1989, with research on three modern varieties (Santa Ana del Valle, San Dionisio Ocotepec, and Macuiltianguis) as well as Colonial Valley Zapotec materials.
-He is the author of numerous publications on Zapotec and also author/editor of A Choctaw Reference Grammar; The origin of the sun and moon: A Copala Triqui legend; and Nana naguan’ rihaan nij sii chihaan’: Words of counsel for the Triqui people.
+He is the author of numerous publications on Zapotec and also author/editor of A Choctaw Reference Grammar; The origin of the sun and moon: A Copala Triqui legend; and Nana naguan' rihaan nij sii chihaan': Words of counsel for the Triqui people.

 Michel R. Oudijk is an historian/philologist whose main interest is Zapotec historiography and its relationship to present day communities.
 Since 1992 he has worked in three of the four main Zapotec regions and is renowned for his analysis of pictographic and alphabetic documents alike, relating historical information to present day landscapes and oral tradition.
 His work on the indigenous participation in the “Spanish” conquest of Mexico has opened up a whole new field of study called the New Conquest History.
 In 2000 he received his Ph.D. at Leiden University, after which he worked for a year in the National Archives of the Indies in Seville, Spain.
 From there he became full professor at the University of Copenhagen, Denmark, and since 2004 he is a researcher at the Institute of Philological Studies at the Universidad Nacional Autónoma de México (the National Autonomous University of Mexico).
 He has published seven books and over 40 articles and chapters in journals and volumes all over the world, and is a well-known speaker at international academic meetings and in local indigenous communities events.